broadinstitute/depmap-portal/portal-backend/README.md

 Also set up your taiga token (<https://cds.team/taiga/token/>)

-Create a virtual environment, install Python and Javascript dependencies, and create and populate the database :
+Create a virtual environment, install Python and Javascript
+dependencies:

     ./install_prereqs.sh

+Create and populate the database :

+    # first, in a different window, start breadbox, redis and the worker process
+    cd ../breadbox
+    ./bb run &
+    redis-server &
+    ./bb run_worker &

+    # then back in portal-backend create empty DB and sync the data into breadbox
     ./flask recreate_dev_db

 In one window, compile the Javascript :